isomerpages/moe-jpjc/_about-jpjc/Open House 2026/Frequently Asked Questions.md

 <h5><b>3.
 Can I take H2 Mathematics if I did not take Additional Mathematics?</b></h5>

 <p>It is possible, but students may find the transition demanding.
 Bridging lessons will be provided to help students adjust.
 Students who prefer a more gradual progression may choose to take H1 Mathematics instead.</p>

+<h3>Timetable</h3>
+<h5><b>1.
+What is the timetable like in JPJC?</b></h5>

+<p>Given the wide variety of subject combinations (over 100) offered to cater to students’ diverse interests, lessons may span the whole day.
+Instead of fixed recess or lunch periods, students have breaks of 30 minutes or longer built into their timetable.</p>

+<p>Students are coached to develop good habits under our Self-Regulation Guide and are encouraged to make good use of these breaks—not only for academic learning but also for co-curricular involvement and personal development.
+These experiences help students build important life and soft skills that are valuable beyond the classroom.</p>

+<p>Self-Directed Learning (SDL) Days are integrated into the curriculum.
+SDL days nurture independent, self-directed, and lifelong learners by giving students space to learn at their own pace and explore interests beyond the curriculum.</p>

+<h3>University Admission Requirements</h3>
+<h5><b>1.
+Do I still need to take a H1 contrasting subject since it will not be counted?</b></h5>

+<p>Yes, a H1 contrasting subject is still required.
+We encourage students to view it as an opportunity to broaden their interests and gain exposure to different ways of thinking and skillsets.
+If a student attains a good grade, the H1 subject can also improve their University Admission Score (UAS).</p>

 <div align="justify" hidden="">
 <p>JPJC offers varied programmes to develop our students holistically.
 Programmes offered under our the Talent and Leadership Development Programme include <a href="/jpjc-experience/co-curriculum/talent-n-leadership-development-programme/co-curricular-activities/">CCAs</a>, Student Interest Groups, enrichment and competitions in various areas of interests.
 Our <a href="/jpjc-experience/co-curriculum/talent-and-leadership-development-programme/scholars-development/">Scholars Development Programme</a> also provides opportunities for high potential students to develop their leadership potential, widen their network and make meaningful contributions to the community.</p>